AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/postgresql.md

 **Important!**

-If the **sshd\_config** file associated with the server is not set to the default option, only certain users will have server access - this will prevent a successful connection to Magento BI.
+If the **sshd\_config** file associated with the server is not set to the default option, only certain users will have server access - this will prevent a successful connection to MBI.
 In these cases, it\'s necessary to run a command like **AllowUsers** to allow the rjmetric user access to the server.

-## Creating an Magento BI Postgres user {#postgres}
+## Creating an MBI Postgres user {#postgres}

 Your organization may require a different process, but the simplest way to create this user is to execute the following query when logged into Postgres as a user with the right to grant privileges.
-The user should also own the schema that Magento BI is being granted access to.
+The user should also own the schema that MBI is being granted access to.

 ```sql
     GRANT CONNECT ON DATABASE <database name> TO rjmetric WITH PASSWORD <secure password>;GRANT USAGE ON SCHEMA <schema name> TO rjmetric;GRANT SELECT ON ALL TABLES IN SCHEMA <schema name> TO rjmetric;ALTER DEFAULT PRIVILEGES IN SCHEMA <schema name> GRANT SELECT ON TABLES TO rjmetric;